spaceship-prompt/spaceship-prompt/docs/sections/line_sep.zh.md

 ## Adding more line breaks to the prompts

 You can add more line breaks to the prompt by adding more `line_sep` sections where you want.
-You can use `spaceship add` command for that: You can use `spaceship add` command for that:
+You can use `spaceship add` command for that:

 ```zsh title=".zshrc"
 # Adds a line break after the git section